Important Technical Information/FAQs

 5. Why do you use DVD-R instead of offering downloads?
 The uncompressed WAV files are so large, that we felt most people would prefer a DVD-R. That way, you don’t have hours of download time, plus you have a backup.
 Reference Recordings DOES offer downloads of our titles in various other resolutions: mp3s from many internet vendors, and CD quality (44.1 kHz) from our partners at HDtracks.com.
 We expect to have either 88.2/24 or 96/24 files available from Hdtracks.com in the next few months also.

 6. What does HRx cost?
-Reference Recordings is selling HRx titles for $45 each.
+Reference Recordings is selling HRx titles for $29.98 each (except HR-2011 Sampler which is $19.98).
 They are individually made, tested and packaged by our staff.